cajacko/project-journal/projects/thoughts.md

 ## Updates 🔼

+### 2020-10-26 - 2020-11-06

+Turns out its quite nice to chat with friends on the phone.
+Don't normally do that, but is surprisingly fun.

+Working on the user experience of your habit forming can help improve doing it.
+Figuring out what is easy, looks good and encourages good behaviour.
+I guess most habit forming is about UX, but I've never heard of thought about it so directly before.

+The Bayesian Conspiracy podcast is great.
+I have been stuck on a "meh" book for a while, so switching tacks and trying out this was good.
+Made me think that I should trail things more often to find the best.

+Started a new private diary, as an extension to this project on my thoughts.
+This diary is more on feelings and trying to identify things that I should but don't normally think about.
+Going well and feels good.
+I think keeping it private helps to feel like you can write anything in it.
+Whereas in everything else I write I edit it a bit more even if I don't think it will get read.

+You shouldn't feel bad about throwing things away that you don't want.
+Or that you want but are bad for you e.g. bad foods, alcohol, too much food etc. Health and happiness trump being wasteful.

+Been very disciplined on my habits and drinking recently and it feels good.
+Need to ensure the motivation continues as I can already feel it fading.

+Applause lights - the things we say that give no information but are essentially just signalling for applause.
+Appreciation.
+Saying ideas to look good rather than any other purpose.

+Betting on things you think may happen is a good rationalist practice.
+Not normal betting.
+But betting on things like the flat will be clean by Monday, this person will get elected, this business will release this etc. Only for a £1 or something.
+You'll start realising how overconfident you are.

+Obvious but: A clean home is much less stressful home.

+Can only see downsides to spicy food except taste.
+Maybe should try and use discipline to avoid having spicy foods.
+It's never worth it in the end.

+How do you help people who seem to refuse help or think they are above it?
+Tricky times.

+Joined "The Improv Place" a premium social network for improvisers and it feels so nice to be part of the community again.

+Having the right goals and motivation makes following them so much easier.

+Those Jump bikes by Uber are so convenient!

+Should you log your life in a way that makes it easier for AI to train itself on you?
+Then it may be able to help you think?
+What would the best kind of content be for it to train on?
+Writing, video, audio, communications?
+Images feel a bit limiting but would be interesting to see.

+Tried mico dosing LSD, first time since the crazy trip.
+Outside of the initial scary placebo effect was quite pleasant.
+Things felt more amusing.
+Very minor effect, which I guess is the point.

+It's important to be able to have privacy options available to you, even though I think you shouldn't use them most of the time.

+Hangovers are feeling worse, although I am partying harder I guess.

+Assume people are idiots when you have to rely on them.
+Spoon feed them.

+Stop being too British and stand up for what's important.
+Don't make being polite stop you from getting what you want.

 ### 2020-10-19 - 2020-10-25

 I came to think more specifically about how I don't think about a lot of important topics until I'm debating them with someone.
 I use the conversation as a way to explore ideas.
 I think a lot of the ideas I have were in my subconcious and I may have been passively thinking about them without realising.
 But it led me to the conclusion that I should try and figure out a way to more directly force myself to confront and think about some issues.